Anyolite/anyolite/README.md

 * [ ] Put macro function arguments as options in a hash
 * [ ] Code cleanup (especially in the macro section)
 * [ ] More compatibility between methods accepting `RbRef` and `RbValue`
+* [ ] Better overloads between Ruby and Crystal classes, where possible

 ### Future feature ideas (might not actually be possible to implement)